awsdocs/amazon-s3-userguide/doc_source/object-lock-managing.md

 + The Amazon S3 destination bucket must have Object Lock enabled on it\.
 + You must grant two new permissions on the source S3 bucket in the AWS Identity and Access Management \(IAM\) role that you use to set up replication\.
 The two new permissions are `s3:GetObjectRetention` and `s3:GetObjectLegalHold`\.
 If the role has an `s3:Get*` permission, it satisfies the requirement\.
 For more information, see [Setting up permissions](setting-repl-config-perm-overview.md)\.

-For more information about S3 Object Lock, see [Using S3 Object Lock](object-lock.md)\.
+For more information about S3 Object Lock, see [How S3 Object Lock works](object-lock-overview.md)\.